merondun/puzzler/README.md

 The pipeline creates both a final collapsed primary assembly (pri) and haplotype-phased assembly (hap) following these steps:

 1) [Hifiasm](https://github.com/chhylp123/hifiasm) assembly using HiFi + HiC reads, creating a number of haplotypes corresponding to inferred ploidy.
 2) Purging of haplotigs using [purge_dups](https://github.com/dfguan/purge_dups), may require some manual adjustment based on contiguity.
 Note that this implementation **does not** purge haplotigs according to coverage.
 This is designed for polyploid genomes, so this only removes based on sequence content!
-Based on numerous sensitivities, this seems to be preferable for the species assayed at least so far.
+Based on numerous sensitivities, this seems to be preferable for the species assayed so far.
 3) Re-scaffolding with [HapHiC](https://github.com/zengxiaofei/HapHiC).
 4) Manual curation with juicebox.
 5) Assembly statistics (BUSCO, [contiguity](https://github.com/MikeTrizna/assembly_stats)). **Note that BUSCO is set to use `embryophyta_odb10` as the database, so please modify that within the `Snakefile` is necessary.